Zedace (Captopril)

 Dosage Instructions

-The usual dose ranges from 12.5 mg to 50 mg, two or three times a day.
-However, your doctor may ask you to take a different dose depending on your condition and your response to Zedace.
-Treatment may be started with low doses, particularly if you have heart failure.
+The usual dose ranges from 12.5 mg to 50 mg, taken two or three times a day.
+Your doctor may prescribe a different dose depending on your condition (especially if you have kidney problems) and how you respond to Zedace.
+Take it at the same time each day on an empty stomach, preferably 1 hour before food.
 Swallow the tablets with a glass of water.
+Food can interfere with absorption.

 What If You Miss a Dose?

-If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.
-If you are not sure what to do, ask your doctor or pharmacist.
+If it's almost time for your next dose, skip the missed dose and take your next dose when you're supposed to.
+If you're not sure what to do, ask your doctor or pharmacist.
+If you have trouble remembering doses, ask your pharmacist for helpful reminders.

 Available Tablet Strengths